The Friesian Horse

 Anneke is the provider of the simultaneous translation in English at the annual KFPS Stallion Show in Leeuwarden.

-We are the KFPS interpreters at the annual KFPS Stallion Shows.
+We are the KFPS interpreters at the annual KFPS Stallion Shows, live & online..

 The KFPS Worldwide Studbook